Status: Finished Airing

 It's not the worst I've ever seen, but overall it's pretty damn bad and it takes the franchise a few steps backwards instead of going forwards.

-I'll give this series some credit though - it's among the most violent anime I've seen.
-Though the violence in it is stylized differently, it should be up there together with Genocyber, Violence Jack, Shigurui, the Hokuto no Ken OVA and others. read more
+I'll give this series some credit though - it's among the most violent anime I've ever seen (it's insane!).
+Though the violence in it is stylized differently, it should still be up there together with Genocyber, Violence Jack, Shigurui, the Hokuto no Ken OVA and others. read more

 Most of the show is inscrutable plot exposition, but when it comes time for bitches to die, you get your money's worth, no doubt.